 Remember Your Eye Care This Fall

 Eye infections are no fun to deal with and can cause serious and painful issues.
-By exercising care in regards to your eye health and contact lens or glasses care, you can greatly reduce the risk of infection.
+By exercising care in regards to your eye health and contact lens or glasses care, you can greatly reduce the risk of eye problems.
 Regular eye exams are also important for eye and vision health upkeep.